 - Keep all records in an organized manner.
-Using a binder will help organize study related documents.
+For example, using a binder will help organize study related documents.

-- Make sure that each study team member has training that is up-to-date.
+- Make sure that each study team member has Human Subjects Researcg training that is up-to-date.

 - Make no changes to your study or study documents without IRB approval.